Sylvester Pemberton: Star-Spangled Kid

-The original Star-Spangled Kid was Sylvester Pemberton, a Golden Age character.
-He became the Star-Spangled Kid in order to battle enemies spies and fifth columnists during World War II and Cold War maybe.
+The original Star-Spangled Kid was Sylvester Pemberton Jr., a Golden Age character.
+He became the Star-Spangled Kid to battle enemies spies and fifth columnists during World War II and the Cold War.
 Sylvester was a spoiled, pampered rich kid who snuck out of the house to fight crime and evil; his parents never suspected what their son was up to.

 He was unique in that he was a kid superhero who operated with an adult sidekick, Stripesy a.k.a.
 Pat Dugan, the family's chauffeur.
 Both he and Dugan were superb acrobats and had sufficient training in hand-to-hand combat.
 They devised a series of acrobatic maneuvers that allowed them to build upon one another's strengths: the Kid's agility and Dugan's prowess.
 They also built the Star Rocket Racer, a bubble-topped limousine with the functions of a rocket and helicopter.

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, the Kid's enemies "range from ordinary criminals and Axis agents to the mad scientist Dr. Weerd, False Face, the Black Magician, the moon-mad Moonglow, Presto the criminal magician, and the rope-gimmick using Rope."

 The Kid and Stripesy were members of the Seven Soldiers of Victory as well as the All-Star Squadron.
 In 1948, Pemberton and Dugan were joined by Merry, the Girl of 1000 Gimmicks, who supplanted The Kid and Stripsey from their own feature.

 The Seven Soldiers were lost in time and rescued decades later by the Justice League of America and the Justice Society of America.
 Aquaman, Wildcat and the Silver Age Green Lantern rescued the Star-Spangled Kid, who was 50,000 years in the past and hiding in a cave so his flu would not wipe out humanity.
-Sylvester then joined the JSA, at which time a then-injured Starman loaned him his cosmic rod (it was later revealed that Starman wanted the young man to become his heir as neither of his sons expressed interest in carrying the mantle).
+Sylvester then joined the JSA, at which time a then-injured Starman loaned him his cosmic rod.
+It was later revealed that Starman wanted the young man to become his heir as neither of his sons expressed interest in carrying the mantle.
 Soon afterward, the Kid refined the technology of the rod, devising a belt with similar powers such as energy projection, flight and matter transmutation.
 Eventually, Sylvester temporarily retired from superheroics to reclaim his inheritance and his father's business, plus movie studio Stellar Studios, from his corrupt nephew, who was using those funds to run his own evil organization, Strike Force.
-In addition, he patched up his long-neglected relationship with Dugan and later became the hero known as Skyman post-Crisis after founding the heroic group known as Infinity, Inc.